 2. For passage, a referendum shall require a majority of the votes cast in the referendum.

-3. For the purposes of referenda, one full-time (contract or regular) faculty vote shall be equivalent to five part-time faculty votes.
+3. For the purposes of referenda, one full-time (contract or regular) faculty vote shall be equivalent to one and a half OR one part-time faculty votes.
+OR For the purposes of referenda, only part-time faculty who are currently teaching or taught in the previous semester, summer session, or winter inter-session are eligible to vote.

 Section 6: The Academic Senate Year